AmarDange/Project-5-Indo-German/README.md

 - Logged-in users are successfully able to follow users.
 The amount of follows will update accordingly in detailed profile page.
 - The amount of followers will update accordingly when a user is being followed by another user.
-- In Popular Yakfiles and detailed profile page of other users, a "Follow" button will show up if the user is not following them already.
+- In Popular Profiles and detailed profile page of other users, a "Follow" button will show up if the user is not following them already.
 An 'Unfollow' button will show up if the user is already following them.
 When clicking these buttons, number of follows/followers will update.
 - Posts posted by followed users will show up in the "Feed" page.
-- Popular Yakfiles will update accordingly based on who has the highest amount of followers, with the highest at the top of the list.
+- Popular Profiles will update accordingly based on who has the highest amount of followers, with the highest at the top of the list.
 - Only logged-in users will view the option to follow or unfollow users.

 **Profile Tests**